 Equally, if the Wolf presents itself in a moment in life where you feel stuck, it might be reminding you that you’re a free spirit, that you can deviate from whatever path you are currently on and become a ‘lone wolf‘ if necessary in order to pursue your dreams.

 Meanings will be revealed to you as you deepen your personal connection with the Wolf.

 The Wolf and Dream Interpretation

-Negatively, it might be warning you against hostility, domination or aggression from others.
+Negatively, it might be warning you against hostility, domination, or aggression from others.
 The Wolf might want to serve as a guide in a situation in your life where you feel vulnerable and weak.

-Some dream psychoanalysts interpret wolves in nightmares as conveyors of a perceived threat such as strong sexual energy occurring in your life (in you or someone close to you) or different types of addictive craving behaviours that you might be struggling with.
+Some dream psychoanalysts interpret wolves in nightmares as conveyors of a perceived threat such as strong sexual energy occurring in your life (in you or someone close to you) or different types of addictive craving behaviors that you might be struggling with.

 In positive dreams, psychoanalysts interpret the Wolf as a guiding symbol for trusting your instincts (again, sexual instincts and addictive ‘cravings’ play a role here) and expressing them in a more balanced way.

 You can learn more about how to understand the meaning of your dreams in our dream work article.